dentarg/auth0-blog/_posts/2017-06-09-the-three-best-ways-to-create-the-single-vision-of-a-customer.markdown

 From marketing to sales to product, knowing your customers is a key part of building and maintaining your business.
 As the digital world offers consumers more and more possibility, forging that personalized connection is more important than ever before.

 Building and enriching the single view of a customer is great way to get to know your customers.
 Using identity management to get there offers you an already-integrated and flexible solution that already fits your business.
-Don't be intimidated, use your CIAM to your full advantage to put yourself ahead, especially in ecommerce and retail.
+Don't be intimidated, use your [CIAM](https://auth0.com/b2c-customer-identity-management) to your full advantage to put yourself ahead, especially in ecommerce and retail.

+## Aside: Securing Applications with Auth0

+Are you building a [B2C](https://auth0.com/b2c-customer-identity-management), [B2B](https://auth0.com/b2b-enterprise-identity-management), or [B2E](https://auth0.com/b2e-identity-management-for-employees) tool?
+Auth0, can help you focus on what matters the most to you, the special features of your product.
+[Auth0](https://auth0.com/) can improve your product's security with state-of-the-art features like [passwordless](https://auth0.com/passwordless), [breached password surveillance](https://auth0.com/breached-passwords), and [multifactor authentication](https://auth0.com/multifactor-authentication).

+[We offer a generous **free tier**](https://auth0.com/pricing) so you can get started with modern authentication.